-The Engineering, Math and Science Program will be in its tenth year in 2016.
-The program is designed for students in the Frank R. Seaver College of Science and Engineering, especially those majoring in computer science, engineering, mathematics, physics, natural science and any of the majors in the Health & Human Sciences Department.
-The program is run by Akademie für Internationale Building, which has administered LMU's successful Germany programs for over 20 years.
+The LMU Summer in Bonn program is designed for students in the Frank R. Seaver College of Science and Engineering, especially those majoring in computer science, engineering, mathematics, physics, natural science and any of the majors in the Health & Human Sciences Department.
+The program is run by Akademie für Internationale Bildung, which has administered LMU's successful Germany programs for over 20 years.

-The Bonn Engineering, Math and Science Program allows students to progress in their major and core curriculum courses in a country that is synonymous with scientific, mathematical and engineering achievement.
+The LMU Summer in Bonn program allows students to progress in their major and core curriculum courses in a country that is synonymous with scientific, mathematical and engineering achievement.
 Through class and program excursions and special presentations, students will gain exposure to important technological and artistic work being carried out in Germany and the European Union, while also experiencing and learning about German culture.
 In particular, the program offers the opportunity to witness firsthand the commitment by German engineers and scientists to social and environmental responsibility by seeking solutions to problems such as a rapidly growing population, demographic and climate changes, declining resources, globalization, urbanization and a growing concern for the environment.